britishredcrosssociety/resilience-index-book/docs/01-overview.md

 # Overview {#overview}

 This page will contain a general overview of the Resilience Index.
-Use the main repo README as a template.
+Use the main repo README and presentation as a template